MartinTam/Ctest/README.md

 # Ctest

-This bash script is use for comparing the output from the program written in C with the correct output.
+This bash script is used for comparing the output from the program written in C with the correct output.

+# Why I wrote this?

+I needed to automate the testing process, while I was doing my homeworks in subject PA1 at FIT CTU Prague.

 # How to use it: